siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

        1. Users can generate a token from their functional account.
        2. Required credentials include the client ID and client secret.
    - **Artifactory Token**:
      - Necessary for uploading cleared, internal, and development packages into JFrog Artifactory.
 Users must obtain their own JFrog Artifactory token.
-   - **SBOM Signing Requirements**:
-     - Access to Azure Key Vault containing the signing certificate
-     - Azure AD App Registration with appropriate permissions
-     - Values from the `devops-clearing` variable group.

 ## Pipeline Configuration
 For certain scenarios, the tool uses predefined exit codes, which are described below: